MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ## When do I write on Yammer?

 - When you have questions related to development (which code-signing certification to use, best practices, etc.).
-- When you have other questions that pertain to this area.
+- Or, when you have other questions that pertain to this area - use [aka.ms/bcyammer](https://aka.ms/bcyammer).

 ## When do I contact Partner Center customer support?